OxygenCobalt/Auxio/README.md

 - Snappy UI derived from the latest Material Design guidelines
 - Opinionated UX that prioritizes ease of use over edge cases
 - Customizable behavior
+- Seamless artist system that unifies album artist and artist tags
-- Advanced media indexer that prioritizes correct metadata
+- Advanced media indexer with support for multiple artists, release types, precise/original dates, sort tags, and more
-- Precise/Original Dates, Sort Tags, and Release Type support (Experimental)
 - SD Card-aware folder management
 - Reliable playback state persistence
 - Full ReplayGain support (On MP3, MP4, FLAC, OGG, and OPUS)
 - External equalizer support (ex.
 Wavelet)
 - Edge-to-edge
 - Embedded covers support
-- Search Functionality
+- Search functionality
 - Headset autoplay
 - Stylish widgets that automatically adapt to their size
 - Completely private and offline
 - No rounded album covers (Unless you want them.
 Then you can.)

-## To come in the future:

-- Playlists
-- Liked songs
-- Artist Images
-- More customization options
-- Other things, probably

 ## Permissions

-- Storage (`READ_EXTERNAL_STORAGE`): to read and play your media files
+- Storage (`READ_MEDIA_AUDIO`, `READ_EXTERNAL_STORAGE`) to read and play your media files
-- Services (`FOREGROUND_SERVICE`, `WAKE_LOCK`): to keep the music playing even if the app itself is in background
+- Services (`FOREGROUND_SERVICE`, `WAKE_LOCK`) to keep the music playing even if the app itself is in background

 ## Building